MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/manage-deployment-of-add-ins.md

 1. On the **Home** ribbon, select **Get Add-ins**.<br/>![Store button in Outlook](../media/getaddinsicon.png)

 2. Select **Admin-managed** in the left nav.

+## Delete the add-in

+If you want to delete the add-in that was deployed

+1. In the admin center, go to the Settings > Services & add-ins page.

+2. Select the Deployed Add-in.

+3. Click on **Delete Add-In**

 ## Learn more